 Next, your latex has arrived and it’s ready to wear!
 If you have bought latex before, you probably had it delivered covered in talcum powder.
 Talcum powder is your friend.

 Talc prevents the latex from sticking onto itself and helps you ease yourself into it.
 And sometimes make you look like you had a fight in a bakery (think Al Pacino in Scarface), which I can only see a positive and fun experience.
 Make sure you have some handy, you will need to talcum your latex as well as yourself.
 Check the seams, make sure they are not twisted and are aligned to where they should be.
-Try to avoid creases while you’re getting dressed, as it’s a pain to sort out later.
+While getting dressed, try to avoid creases as it’s a pain to sort out later.

 IMPORTANT: careful with your nails, jewellery, and piercings.
 If you want to wear shibari ropes over it, or a belt, be extremely careful as it might tear the latex.